Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Introduction

-Combining the advantages of RL and IL, the demonstration of enhanced RL is not only expected to accelerate Reinforce the initial learning process, but also gain the potential of experts beyond performance.
-In this paper, we introduce a \textbf{E}fficient, \textbf{G}eneral end-to-end \textbf{A}utonmous\textbf{D}riving\textbf{S}ystem\textbf{(EGADS)} for complex and varied scenarios.
-The RL agent in our SEADS combines variational inference with normalizing flows(NFRL) independent of distribution assumptions, allowing it to sufficiently and flexibly capture historical information useful for driving in latent space, thereby significantly reducing sample complexity.
-In addition, we have designed the safety constraints of intelligent vehicles.
+Combining the advantages of RL and IL, the demonstration of enhanced RL is not only expected to accelerate the initial learning process, but also gain the potential of experts beyond performance.
+In this paper, we introduce an efficient and generalized end-to-end autonomous driving system (EGADS) for complex and varied scenarios.
+The RL agent in our EGADS combines variational inference with normalizing flows independent of distribution assumptions, allowing it to sufficiently and flexibly capture historical information useful for driving in latent space, thereby significantly reducing sample complexity.
+In addition, unlike traditional methods that constrain policy actions directly, we integrate safety constraints into the reward function, which allows the agent to consider safety during training, thereby improving its robustness and generalization.
 To further increase the upper limit of the overall system, we further enhance the RL search process with a dataset of human experts.
 In particular, we contributed a dataset of human experts to driving by driving the G29 steering wheel.
 The experimental results show that compared with the existing methods, our EGADS greatly improves the safety performance, shows strong generalization ability in multiple test maps, and significantly reduces the sample complexity.
-In summary, our contributions are: \begin{itemize} \item[•]We present an Efficient, General end-to-end Autonomous Driving System (EGADS) designed for complex and varied scenarios. \item[•]The RL agent in EGADS uses variational inference with normalizing flows(NFRL), independent of distribution assumptions, to capture historical driving information in latent space, significantly reducing sample complexity. \item[•]We designed robust safety constraints for intelligent vehicles to enhance the safety of intelligent vehicle. \item[•]By fine-tuning with a small amount of human expert dataset via using the G29 steering wheel, NFRL agents can learn more general driving principles, significantly improving generalization and reducing sample complexity. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item[•]We present an EGADS framework designed for complex and varied scenarios. \item[•]The RL agent in EGADS uses variational inference with normalizing flows (NFRL), independent of distribution assumptions, to capture historical driving information in latent space, significantly reducing sample complexity. \item[•]We incorporate Safety Constraints (SC) directly into the reward function to enable the agent to account for safety considerations during training. \item[•]By fine-tuning with a small amount of human expert dataset via using the G29 steering wheel, NFRL agents can learn more general driving principles, significantly improving generalization and sample efficiency. \end{itemize}